 #2.
 The Right to Demand Hard Work

 The workers you hire for your business have the right to fair treatment, but you deserve the same consideration.
-As the employer, you have the right to demand hard work from those you hire, and your employees have a responsibility to do their jobs to the best of their abilities.If a particular worker is less productive than he or she should be, you have a right to demand more satisfactory performance.
+As the employer, you have the right to demand hard work from those you hire, and your employees have a responsibility to do their jobs to the best of their abilities.If a particular worker is less productive than he or she should be, you have a right to demand a more satisfactory performance.

 You are paying a fair wage, and you deserve quality work for your investment.
 In most states, you also have the right to demand overtime work from those you hire, although many employers will ask for overtime volunteers before making those extra hours mandatory.